Sh4m3X/notes/automation/lectures/matrix/matrix.md

 # MODAL TRANSFORMATION OF DIFFERENTIAL EQUATION

+(THERE IS PROBLEM WITH FORMULAS RAPRESENTATION I WILL FIX AS SOON AS I CAN)

 ## General Matrix Representation
 Let's assume we have two system of equation:

 ẋ1 = a1,1* x1 + ... + a1,n * xn + b1,1*u1 + b1,p * up
 ...